songokas/hvents/CHAGELOG.md

 ### Fixed

 - evdev wait for device to be available
-- client id randomized when not provided
+- randomize mqtt client id when it is not provided

 ## [0.3.1] - 2024-09-07